apache/freemarker/README.md

   last should contain "Add missing @Override annotations", "Add missing @Override annotations to implementations of interface methods", "Add missing @Deprecated annotations", and "Remove unnecessary cast").
-- Right click on the project -> Run As -> JUnit Test It should run without problems (all green).
+- Right click on the root project -> Run As -> JUnit Test [TODO: Try this] It should run without problems (all green).
 - It's highly recommened to use the Eclipse FindBugs plugin.
   - Install it from Eclipse Marketplace (3.0.1 as of this writing)